diiiiana99/OshiHealth/README.md

 * Once you have set up your enviroment and installed dependencies.
 Follow the next steps:

 Step 1: Once you fork and clone into your enviroment.
-Open up your code and press play button too build the project and run the stimulator.
+Open up your Xcode and press play button too build the project and run the stimulator.
 To start Metro, run npx react-native start inside your React Native project folder:

 ```
 npx react-native start